iam-weijie/find-my-prof/README.md

 ## Features

-- **AI Assistant**: Ask our AI assistant specific questions about professors, such as "Does Professor X give quizzes?" or "What is Professor Y's teaching style?" and get accurate, data-driven answers.
+- **AI Assistant**: Ask our AI assistant specific questions about professors, such as "What is Professor X's teaching style?" or "Which professors explain concepts clearly?" and get accurate, data-driven answers.
 - **Comprehensive Insights**: Go beyond ratings with detailed information on teaching methods, exam formats, and more, all derived from real student feedback.

 For a full demo, check out my LinkedIn post [here]()